How much does a Passenger Agent make?

 State of Alaska

-The State of Alaska provides Passenger Agent jobs with a strong emphasis on public service.
-They operate in several locations within Alaska, including Anchorage and Fairbanks.
-Employees in these roles ensure smooth operations at airports and assist passengers with their travel needs.
+The State of Alaska provides Passenger Agent positions with a strong emphasis on public service.
+They operate in key locations such as Anchorage, Fairbanks, and Juneau.
+Employees in these roles help manage passenger flow and ensure smooth operations at airports and other transportation hubs.

 -